orogene/orogene/CODE_OF_CONDUCT.md

 The moderators will prioritize the well-being and comfort of the recipients of the violation over the comfort of the violator.

-[Missing stairs](https://en.wikipedia.org/wiki/Missing_stair) are, in their very nature, hard to pin down.
-If someone ends up being considered a missing stair, our policy is to give a single formal warning.
+Please note that the intent of this Code of Conduct is to create the environment envisioned in our Community Commitment.
+As such, recurring individual behavior that does not run afoul of any specific policy here but which creates a harmfully toxic or notably unwelcome environment will be considered in overall violation: our policy is to give a single formal warning.
 It is not this community's responsibility to educate people on how to change their behavior going from there, but specific events might be pointed to.
 Note however, there will only be _one_ warning.
+As a community we are committed to avoiding issues like "[missing stairs](https://en.wikipedia.org/wiki/Missing_stair)" in regards to this.

 ## Attribution